 NEVER USE BELT DRESSING OF ANY KIND ON A RE-DRIVE BELT!

-DO NOT PUT THREADLOCK ON THE SCREWS USED TO ADJUST THE BELT TENSION!
+DO NOT PUT THREADLOCK ON THE SCREW USED TO TIGHTEN THE HOUSING ON THE CONCENTRIC SHAFT!

 Refer to the Minari engine diagram for parts identification, as needed.

 If you have an unclutched engine, you can accurately check the belt tension quickly.
 Use a beam-type torque wrench with the correct socket to start turning the drive pulley while holding the propeller.
 The pulley should start to slip when the torque wrench reads at least 18 Nm (13 ft. lb).
 This is the maximum low value.
 I personally set my belt tension to about 25 Nm.
 28 Nm would be a maximum value.
 In any case, use the value specified in your motor's manual, if given.
 If your belt chirps, increase the tension a few Nm's.
 Adjust and tighten the concentric per steps #'s1-3 and #8 below, as needed.